Form Fields

 Setting form field values is done by updating the DeliveryRequestSubmission object.

-To update the form field of a DeliveryRequestSubmission, you can use a PATCH
+To update the form field of a DeliveryRequestSubmission, you can use a PATCH call as shown below.

 PATCH /api/production/7238/delivery_request_submission/3085614